 Danatec awarded for innovation and leading with industry firsts

 In 2018, Danatec was once again honoured with Reader’s Choice Awards within multiple categories three years in a row.
 However, this is the first time that our company has won four Readers’ Choice Awards.
 The team responsible for those accomplishments are what makes Danatec unique in the industries we support.
 We are seen as subject expert matters and industry leaders when it comes to OHS safety solutions, education and technologies.

-2018 was an exciting year for the growth of Yardstick Training in the safety sector.
-Not only did we continue to prove our value to industry as Danatec but we also invested in our growth with the acquisition of Grand River Occupational Health and Safety out of Cambridge, Ontario.
+2018 was an exciting year for the growth of We Know Training in the safety sector.
 As we enter 2019, we identified a critical need that our clients have when it comes to OH&S consulting and compliance.
 Our strategy is to provide our clients across all industries a safety solution that encompasses every aspect of an employee’s and organizations’ safety and accountability culture.
 From safety training (e-learning, blended and classroom), policy development, auditing, investigations and safety staffing resources we are here to help.
 I look forward to sharing with you more throughout the year my insight within our industry and all the exciting solutions you have come to know and trust.
 Stay tuned for more exciting updates as we continue to disrupt and transform safety as you know it.

 Comments are closed.